Polite Phrases for Emails in English: Natural, Professional, and Confident

 Writing emails in English can feel surprisingly stressful.

-Not because the grammar is difficult — but because tone is.
+Not because the grammar is difficult, but because tone is.

 Compare:

-Send me the document today.
+- Send me the document today.

-Could you please send me the document today?
+- Could you please send me the document today?

-Both are correct.
-Only one sounds polite.
+Both sentences are grammatically correct.
+Only one sounds polite and professional.

 - work emails